Maximize your money. Be prepared for retirement. Create good, sustainable financial habits.

 A side hustle consists of anything you do outside your day job to earn extra money.
 The possibilities are limitless.

 I bought my first (and only) flip house when I was 23.
 I’ll admit: I got extremely lucky.

 I found a steal on a foreclosure and since there were multiple bids on it, I offered a couple hundred over the asking price and got the deal.
 The house was already nice with minimal repairs needed.
 I went in, painted a couple rooms, and put the house back on the market.
 Luckily, I sold the house very quickly and made an easy profit of around $9,000.

 I’ve kept my eye on houses in my area since then but haven’t come close to finding a great deal like I did the first time around.

 Real estate investing can be pretty risky.
 However, the rewards can also be huge.
 If you want to invest in real estate, whether that entails renting a property or flipping a house, start saving now.
 This way when that deal of a lifetime arises, you’ll be ready to jump on it.

 Check out these ways to invest in real estate online for just $5,000 or less.

 What Do You Think?

-These are six income sources that if you set up in your twenties can help you get off on the right foot financially.
+If you set up these six income sources in your 20s, they can help you start off on the right foot financially.
 The important thing is for you to choose what feels best to you and give it your all.

-Implementing good financial habits in your twenties can save you from a lifetime of worrying about money.
+Implementing good financial habits in your 20s can save you from a lifetime of worrying about money.